SENSUIKAN!

 10-13 October 1943:

-The I-38 participates in "Unkato" container** towing tests at Rabaul.
+I-38 participates in "Unkato" container towing tests at Rabaul.
 The tests end in failure.

 12 October 1943: Air raid on Rabaul:

 At Rabaul.
 LtGen (later General) George C. Kenney's 5th Air Force hits Rabaul with the biggest raid made up to then in the Pacific war.
-Three hundred forty-nine aircraft, including 87 B-17 and B-24 bombers, 114 B-25 strafers, 12 RAAF "Beaufighters", 125 P-38 "Lightning" fighters and others from New Guinea and Australia hit Rabaul's airfields and its Simpson Harbor.
+Three hundred forty-nine aircraft, including 87 B-17 and B-24 bombers, 114 B-25 strafers, 12 RAAF "Beaufighters", 125 P-38 "Lightning" fighters and others from New Guinea and Australia hit Rabaul's airfields and the Simpson Harbor.

-The I-38, I-36, I-176, I-177, RO-105 and the RO-108 are moored in deep water.
+I-38, I-36, I-176, I-177, RO-105 and RO-108 are moored in deep water.
 The harbor is bombed, but when the attack begins, most of the submarines submerge to safety.

 15 October 1943: